 I’m happy today to announce the release of my 10th book of Japanese literature, which brings me back to Juza Unno with a collection of stories that I feel are some of his best.
 It’s volume three of the “Science: Hopes & Fears” series, titled “Crematoria” (after one of the stories), and is about Juza Unno’s portrayal of how science can be used for good or evil purposes.

 This collection covers a diverse set of stories––from a story about a terrible prank played by two boys on their summer vacation, to the discovery of a distant alien civilization on the verge of impending doom, to an author who suddenly comes across a friend who had recently passed away.
 It took me quite a while to find these stories (in total I’ve probably read at least part of 40+ of Juza Unno’s works) but it was well worth it.

 Translating these was also a lot of fun because of the variety of literary styles employed by the author; I was translating long-winded passages with heavy technical terms in one story and then translating simple dialog aimed at a young audience in another.

 As always, I want to give many thanks to all those who helped with this project: Yeti (of Shousetsu Ninja), Jim Miles (of Annotranslate), and Kaimai Mizuhiro (his web site is here, and books are here).

-Here is the book on Amazon, which is currently priced at only $0.99.
-Even though I get a much smaller cut for pricing below $2.99 I decided to make this book as inexpensive as possible so that more people can enjoy Juza Unno’s stories.
-Also, like all my other books, it is enrolled into KDP select, which means it is available for Kindle Unlimited and the Kindle Owners’ Lending Library.
+Here is the book on Amazon.
+Like most of my other books, it is enrolled into KDP select, which means it is available for Kindle Unlimited and the Kindle Owners’ Lending Library.